 Explore Your Data

 On the Explore Your Data tab, you can run a search.
 Select the tags that correspond to the table you want to search.
-For more information, see About Data Tables.
+For more information, go to About Data Tables.

 On the Search History tab, you can browse searches previously run and filter them for a specific time period.
-For more information, see Data Search in the Advanced Visualization Tool.
+For more information, go to Data Search in the Advanced Visualization Tool.

 On the Lookup Management tab, you can see all the lookups that you have access to and information that helps you identify lookups and their content.
-For more information, see Data Enrichment (external link) and Manage and Edit Lookup Tables (external link).
+For more information, go to the latest information from Devo docs (external link).

 From the left pane, select Administration > Alert Configuration page.
 On this page, you can manage alerts, delivery methods, and alert policies.

 On the Available Alerts tab, you can enable, disable, edit, and delete an alert.
 You can also assign a sending policy to the alert.
-For more information, see Manage Available Alerts.
+For more information, go to Manage Available Alerts.

 On the Delivery Methods tab, you specify how an alert is sent and to whom.
-For more information, see Configure Delivery Methods for Alerts.
+For more information, go to Configure Delivery Methods for Alerts.

 On the Alert Policies tab, you define how the alerts generated are sent.
 This includes the delivery method and the anti-flooding policy.
-For more information, see Create and Assign a Sending Policy for Alerts.
+For more information, go to Create and Assign a Sending Policy for Alerts.

 From the left pane, select Advanced Reporting and one of these dashboards:

-- Security Incidents — Shows malware activity across the network and related information about malware execution in endpoint devices.
+- Security Incidents — Shows malware activity across the network and related information about malware execution in endpoints.